ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 **Result Expiration**

-:	The *Result Expiration Timestamp* request attribute is supported.
+:	The *Result Expiration Timestamp* request parameter is supported.

 **Semantics**

-:	Basic support for semantic descriptors, semantic queries and discovery is supported.
+:	Basic support for semantic descriptors, semantic queries and discovery is available.

 **Subscriptions**